-Six months ended February 29, 2024 February 28, 2023 Change Change in constant currency Foreign exchange impact ^[1] (In thousands of Canadian dollars, except percentages) \$ \$ % % \$ Canadian telecommunications 749,927 740,418 1.3 1.3 American telecommunications 728,263 758,528 (4.0) (4.5) (3,491) 1,478,190 1,498,946 (1.4) (1.6) (3,491)
+Six months ended February 29, 2024 February 28, 2023 Change Change in constant currency Foreign exchange impact ^[1] [In thousands of Canadian dollars, except percentages] \$ \$ % % \$ Canadian telecommunications 749,927 740,418 1.3 1.3 American telecommunications 728,263 758,528 (4.0) (4.5) (3,491) Cogeco Communications 1,478,190 1,498,946 (1.4) (1.6) (3,491) Other 49,890 47,935 4.1 4.1 Consolidated 1,528,080 1,546,881 (1.2) (1.4) (3,491)

-(1) Foreign exchange impact is a non-IFRS financial measure.
+^[1] Foreign exchange impact is a non-IFRS financial measure.
 This indicated term does not have a standardized definition prescribed by IFRS and, therefore, may not be comparable to similar measures presented by other companies.
 For more information on this financial measure, including references to the specific sections within the MD&A, as applicable, for the reconciliations to the most directly comparable IFRS financial measures, please consult the "Non-IFRS and other financial measures" section.

-For the second quarter and the first six months of fiscal 2024, revenue decreased by 0.8% and 1.4% (0.7% and 1.6% in constant currency), respectively.
+For the second quarter and the first six months of fiscal 2024, revenue decreased by 0.7% and 1.2% (0.6% and 1.4% in constant currency), respectively.
 The decrease in constant currency for both periods is primarily attributable to:

-- lower video subscriptions and a lower customer base over the past year in the American telecommunications segment, with an increasing proportion of customers only subscribing to Internet services, offset in part by a higher revenue per customer and a better product mix resulting from customers subscribing to increasingly fast Internet speeds; partly offset by - revenue growth in the Canadian telecommunications segment, driven mostly by the oxio acquisition completed on March 3, 2023 as well as the cumulative effect of high-speed Internet service additions over the past year.
+- lower video subscriptions and a lower customer base over the past year in the American telecommunications segment, with an increasing proportion of customers only subscribing to Internet services, offset in part by a higher revenue per customer and a better product mix resulting from customers subscribing to increasingly fast Internet speeds; partly offset by - revenue growth in the Canadian telecommunications segment, driven mostly by the oxio acquisition completed on March 3, 2023 as well as the cumulative effect of high-speed Internet service additions over the past year; and - higher revenue in the media activities.